arkency/posts/posts/2017-04-21-conditionality-is-filtering-dont-filter-control-flow-filter-data.md

 When an action is dispatched, the `reducer` does not think whether `todos` or `counter` should react to it.
 The action is passed to both of them and sometimes one of them decides to do nothing and keeps its current state.
-It filters out uninteresting action.
+It filters out uninteresting actions.

 BTW.
 Our [book Fearless Refactoring: Rails controllers](http://rails-refactoring.com/) contains a chapter about _Extract routing constraint_ technique (as well as many others) that you might be interested in, as well.